olicauli/qotd-michael-bot/README.md

 ## Description
 posts daily questions . also michael monday. edit settings for the bot in `config.json`

+IF THE `config.json` IS EMPTY, IT YEETS ITSELF. just dont do it. dont leave config empty. <3

 ## To-Do List
 - mark questions as read?
 - shuffle questions?